sifive/freedom-u-sdk/README.md

 There are two machine targets currently tested:

-- `qemuriscv64` - RISC-V 64-bit (RV64GC) for QEMU virt machine;
+- `qemuriscv64` - RISC-V 64-bit (RV64GC) for QEMU virt machine.

 - `freedom-u540` - SiFive HiFive Unleashed development board with or without HiFive Unleashed Expansion Board from Microsemi.

-- `unmatched` - SiFive HiFive Unmatched development board (__Only for pre-production 8GB variant__.
-Contact your SiFive representative before using disk images built for `unmatched` machine.)
+- `unmatched` - SiFive HiFive Unmatched development board.

 > It's not possible to use disk images built for `freedom-u540` with QEMU 4.0 and instructions provided below.
 >